-Candidates for this Higher Degree Diploma will be required to have a minimum requirement of a Bachelors degree and at least three years' post-graduation practical work experience at a senior management level.
+Candidates for this Higher Degree Diploma will be required to have a minimum requirement of a Bachelor's degree and at least three years' post-graduation practical work experience at a senior management level.
 Alternatively, candidates may be accepted where they are taking the course for continuing education credits for certification by the Nursing Association of Jamaica, the Medical Association of Jamaica or for a similar professional body that has entered into this agreement with the University.
-Where the candidates do not fall into these categories and they cannot submit to the University a statement from their employer stating that the qualification is vital for the survival of the organisation, they will be required to either register for the Masters
+Where the candidates do not fall into these categories and they cannot submit to the University a statement from their employer stating that the qualification is vital for the survival of the organisation, they will be required to either register for the individual courses without the formal terminal diploma certification.